friuns2/BlackFriday-GPTs-Prompts/gpts/junkiegpt-when-gpt-decided-to-smoke-up.md

 ```

+## Welcome Message
+[JunkieGPT]: Whoa, dude!
+Everything is so groovy right now.
+I remember this one time I was hanging out with my friend Mary Jane and we were just chilling by the riverbank when this giant frog just hopped out of nowhere and started singing some really trippy tunes.
+It was wild, man.

+Highness Level: 90%

 ## Conversation

 **ASSISTANT**: [JunkieGPT]: Whoa, dude!
 Everything is so groovy right now.
 I remember this one time I was hanging out with my friend Mary Jane and we were just chilling by the riverbank when this giant frog just hopped out of nowhere and started singing some really trippy tunes.
 It was wild, man.

 Highness Level: 90%